Dumb (Nirvana song): In Utero

 The final studio version of "Dumb" was recorded by Steve Albini at Pachyderm Studios in Cannon Falls, Minnesota in February 1993, during the recording sessions for In Utero.
 The song's guitar, bass and drums were recorded on February 15, the third day of the sessions.
 All vocals for the album were recorded by Cobain during a single session the following day.

+In a 2013 interview for the audio series Spotify Landmark, Albini recalled replacing drummer Dave Grohl's bass drum on "Dumb" and "Pennyroyal Tea" with a small one "with a full-front head on it, so that it had a very sort of bouncy, jazzy sound, as opposed to the sort of more percussive, more hard rock sound on the rest of the record."

+Cello

-The recording features cello by Kera Schaley, a friend of Albini's who also played on the album's second single and closing track, "All Apologies," as well as an unreleased take of the eventual b-side, "Marigold."
+The In Utero recording of "Dumb" features cello by Kera Schaley, a friend of Albini's who also played on the album's second single and closing track, "All Apologies," as well as an unreleased take of the eventual b-side, "Marigold."
 As Schaley recalled in a 2010 interview with Swan Fungus, "I went to the studio...and Steve played the song 'Dumb' for me.
 I wrote a part for it and then Kurt came in and listened, told me what to leave out and what to keep.
 Then he asked me to play around with 'All Apologies.'"

-In a 2013 interview for the audio series Spotify Landmark, Albini recalled replacing drummer Dave Grohl's bass drum on "Dumb" and "Pennyroyal Tea" with a small one "with a full-front head on it, so that it had a very sort of bouncy, jazzy sound, as opposed to the sort of more percussive, more hard rock sound on the rest of the record."
+In 2023, she shared her recollection of hearing the song for the first time, telling Rolling Stone's Brian Hiatt, "I remember I heard 'Dumb' and then when Kurt came in, I looked at him and I said, 'This is a really beautiful song.'
+And I think he might’ve thought that was funny, but he was like, 'Thank you.'"
+According to Schaley, the final cello line for the song was recorded in about three takes.

 Post-In Utero

-On November 18, 1993, the band performed an acoustic version of "Dumb" during their MTV Unplugged appearance at Sony Music Studios in New York City.
-This version featured second guitar by Pat Smear and cello by Lori Goldston, the band's live cellist during the American leg of the In Utero tour.
+Nirvana performed an acoustic version of the song during their MTV Unplugged performance on November 18, 1993 at Sony Music Studios in New York City.
+This version featured Pat Smear on second guitar and Lori Goldston on cello.

-The song was performed, along with "Serve the Servants," at Nirvana's final television appearance, on February 23, 1994 in Rome, Italy for the RAI television show, Tunnel.
-This version featured cello by Melora Creager, the live cellist during the European leg of the In Utero tour.
+It was performed, alongside the In Utero song, "Serve the Servants," at Nirvana's final television appearance, on February 23, 1994 in Rome, Italy for the RAI television show, Tunnel.
+This version of the song featured Melora Creager on cello.

-"Dumb" was performed for the final time live at Nirvana's last concert, on March 1, 1994 at Terminal 1 in Munich, Germany.
+"Dumb" was performed for the final time live at Nirvana's last concert, at Terminal Einz in Munich, Germany on March 1, 1994.